Chris Penk: Veterans

 As Minister for Veterans, Penk received NZSAS veteran Willie Apiata's Victoria Cross medal in early April 2025.
 Apiata had returned his Victoria Cross medal as part of efforts to lobby the New Zealand Government to expand the legal definition of military veterans.

 On 11 April, Penk confirmed that the Government would be expanding the definition of military veterans and creating a new national veterans day.
 However, the Government would not be increasing eligibility for support entitlements under the Veteran Supports' Act.

-Associate defence
+Defence

 In early October 2025, Penk as associate defence minister and Defence Minister Judith Collins launched the Government's Defence Industry Strategy, which seeks to encourage New Zealand companies to export "lethal weapons" to the international market.

+As Defence Minister, Penk signed a statement of intent with Papua New Guinea's Defence Minister Elias Kapavore to boost bilateral defence cooperation between the two countries on 23 July 2026.
+Key provisions included Papua New Guinea seeking support from the Pacific Islands Forum in times of crises, expanding joint maritime cooperation, defence dialogue, training exercises, and military exchanges.

+Associate emergency management and recovery

+On 17 March 2026, Penk appointed former Supreme Court justice Mark O'Regan as the chair of the New Zealand government's inquiry into the Mount Maunganui and Papamoa landslides which occurred during the January 2026 New Zealand storms.

+2026 leadership challenge

+On 12 August 2026, Penk was dismissed from all ministerial portfolios by Prime Minister Christopher Luxon after launching an unsuccessful leadership challenge that triggered a confidence vote in the National Party caucus.
+Luxon stated that the challenge had made Penk's continuation as a minister "untenable".
+Paul Goldsmith assumed the defence, veterans, space, Government Communications Security Bureau and New Zealand Security Intelligence Service portfolios while Simon Watts assumed the Building and Construction portfolio.
+Following his dismissal, Penk announced he would not seek re-election at the 2026 New Zealand general election.
+On 17 August 2026, Penk was granted retention of the title The Honourable for life, in recognition of his service as a member of the Executive Council.

 Political views

 In an interview before the 2017 general election, Penk self-described as "a social moderate... towards the conservative end [of the National Party]."
-He voted against the End of Life Choice Act 2019 and the Abortion Legislation Act 2020.

 Penk was one of only eight MPs to vote against the Conversion Practices Prohibition Legislation Act 2022.
 He voted against it at its first reading in July 2021 (which then-party-leader Judith Collins instructed her MPs to do), for it at its second reading, and against it at its third and final reading in February 2022.